 Start at the corner of Wharf Street and Pandora Avenue.
 Cross the Johnson Street bridge, then turn right on the paved path that connects to Harbour Road and the trail.

-There are many access points to the Galloping Goose Regional Trail.
+There are many access points and parking lots along the Galloping Goose Regional Trail.

 BC Transit bus #61 from Victoria to Sooke stops at various locations along the route of the Trail.
 Contact BC Transit for schedule information.